-While the Antioch Initiative is a Gospel, Church Planting ministry, and not an NGO, we cannot ignore the oppressive living conditions of some of the countries we work in, so Ai endeavors to empower the people through micro-business loans to start self-sustaining businesses to help the people earn a life-giving wage, and then, in turn, serve the Lord with their basic needs met.
+While the Antioch Initiative is a Gospel, Church Planting ministry, and not an NGO, we cannot ignore the oppressive living conditions of some of the countries we work in, so Ai endeavors to empower people by directing them to organizations that give micro-loans to start self-sustaining businesses to help the people earn a life-giving wage, and then, in turn, serve the Lord with their basic needs met.
+Ai has also been able to give some aid during times of crises (Matthew 25:31-40).

 Reaching the people with the truth of the gospel contextually, and bringing people to repentance and faith in Jesus Christ as their Lord and Savior.
 Then strengthening new believers in the teachings of Jesus Christ through discipleship and connecting them to healthy indigenous churches with qualified leadership.